Hemisphere-Project/HLS-segmenter/README.md

 ### Segmenter
 * Add more options to the segmenter command line:
   * Output path
-  * Segments size (now it's the 10s default)
+  * Segments size (it can be defined in presets.py at SEGMENT_SIZE)
-  * FFmpeg preset for h264 encoding (now it's the 'veryslow' default)
+  * FFmpeg preset for h264 encoding (it can be defined in presets.py at FFMPEG_PRESET)
-  * Ability to choose profiles
+  * Ability to choose specific profiles
 * Reorganize the Presets / Profiles file
 * Auto disable profiles with higher bitrate/resolution than the original media
 * validate HLS flux compatibility (using Apple provided tools)